- The Academic Program

 These groups are formed to serve the school in special ways or to recognize academic excellence.

 Juniors and seniors are selected by the upper school faculty to help the admissions office.
-Campus guides conduct tours for prospective students and their families and other visitors, in addition to assisting as ushers at special events.
+Campus guides conduct tours for prospective students, their families and other visitors, in addition to assisting as ushers at special events.

 Cum Laude Society

-The Cum Laude Society is a national honor society recognizing outstanding academic achievement determined by class rank using a weighted GPA and the Cum Laude Society’s guidelines.
+The Cum Laude Society is a national honor society recognizing outstanding academic achievement.
+Entry into the society is determined by class rank using a weighted GPA and the Cum Laude Society’s guidelines.
 Each spring, membership is offered to a select group of juniors and seniors.

 Leadership Advisory Board